KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/documenting_python.rst

 Sphinx will print out any errors in the your documentation.
 These must be fixed to properly generate the documentation.

-The documenation can be viewed by opening ``docs/_build/html/index.html`` in your browser.
+The documentation can be viewed by opening ``docs/_build/html/index.html`` in your browser.